joinpursuit/ac15-bootcamp/lecture.md

 >
 > ![information](images/information.png)
 >
-> >"On the one hand information wants to be expensive, because it's so valuable.
+> *"On the one hand information wants to be expensive, because it's so valuable.
 The right information in the right place just changes your life.
-> >
+>
-> > On the other hand, information wants to be free, because the cost of getting it out is getting lower and lower all the time.
-So you have these two fighting against each other."
+> "On the other hand, information wants to be free, because the cost of getting it out is getting lower and lower all the time.
+So you have these two fighting against each other."*

 #### Positioning